UsmanAnsari/MovieSter/README.md

-# Assignment for Android Developer Postition in Tentwenty
+# MovieSter is a Simple Android App using TMDB API